CALILU/print-and-paint-studio-app/docs/video-gallery-optimization.md

 ## Overview

-This document details the implementation of lazy loading optimization for the video gallery in the Print and Paint Studio application.
-The optimization was implemented on January 19, 2025, to address performance issues when loading large numbers of YouTube video thumbnails.
+This document details the implementation of lazy loading optimization for the video gallery in the Print and Paint Studio application, including the integration of paint image management within the video gallery modal context.
+The optimization was implemented on January 19, 2025, to address performance issues when loading large numbers of YouTube video thumbnails and to provide comprehensive paint visual management.

 ## Problem Statement